 Greater Yellowstone Furniture and Designs was chosen as a name because we resource the barnwood from this area.
 We use recycled barnwood and harvest dead trees for our furniture.
 The beauty of this area is world class and it is a wonderful place to live and work.

-be able to live in one of the most beautiful places in the world
+fortunate to be able to live in one of the most beautiful places in the

-in our opinions.
-I enjoy my woodworking, so designing and building
+world in our opinions.
+I enjoy my woodworking, so designing and

 Here is a little history on the town of Pony, Montana and its surrounding area:

-The grade school closed some years later.
-The buildings
+school closed some years later.
+The buildings are still used

 Another brick building, on Broadway, is the Masonic Hall.
 Many tourists stop to snap pictures on the unique cast iron front.
 The lower part was a community dance hall.